thomasding/td-vimrc/README.md

         > It does not refer to any real tags file.

         > To install exuberant ctags in OS X, run `brew install ctags` in terminal.

+    * Quickly align many lines with one command by [tabular](https://github.com/godlygeek/tabular).

+        > See [Aligning text with tabular.vim](http://vimcasts.org/episodes/aligning-text-with-tabular-vim/) for an introduction to tabular.

 2. **Beautify the appearance of VIM:**